If no will is found, it is usually presumed the deceased died 'intestate', that is, without a will.

 It is always better to make a will — that way you make your own decisions about who will inherit your estate, rather than having the intestacy rules apply.
 You can choose to benefit your favourite charity, a friend or a remote relative who may not be included under the intestacy rules.
 In addition, you will save your family and loved ones a great deal of administrative work, anxiety and pain if you have left a clear will, rather than making them go through the process of establishing themselves as eligible relatives.

 Funeral and administration expenses

-Applying for a grant of Letters of Administration
+Application for Letters of Administration

 The following documents will need to be filed at the Supreme Court in addition to those required for Probate:

-- an affidavit stating that the deceased was not living in a de facto relationship, unless the application is being made by the de facto spouse (which can include a same-sex partner) in which case a detailed affidavit is required confirming the applicant is a de facto spouse.
+- an affidavit stating that the deceased was not living in a de facto relationship, unless the application is being made by the de facto spouse (which can include a same sex partner) in which case a detailed affidavit is required confirming the applicant is a de facto spouse

 - an affidavit of applicant for administration (instead of affidavit of executor) (see below)